 Make Sure Only Flushable Items Go Down The Drain

 Even if you have a toilet that has powerful flushing capabilities, the fact is sewer lines are only able to handle certain types of objects.
 Namely, objects that are designed to dissolve quickly in water (i.e. toilet paper).

-While it make seem like it’s okay to flush tissues or paper towels down the toilet, these items simply aren’t flushable.
-Keeping floss, cotton balls, feminine products, etc. out of the toilet is critical to its flushing health.
+While it may seem like it’s okay to flush tissues or paper towels down the toilet, these items simply aren’t flushable.
+Keeping floss, cotton balls, feminine products, and similar items out of the toilet is critical to its flushing health.